It’s true; not all paints are created equal.

 3: Due to the data revealed in reason #2, solvent paints have already been outlawed in several states; thus, water-based options may be the only lawful solution in the near future.

 Collision repair, the Shur-Way…

 Recognizing the many benefits of water-based paint repair, Shur-Way Auto Body was the first to bring this innovative technology to the midwest.
-As a result, we’ve been working with this process for more than 45 years, making us the most skilled, knowledgable and capable water-based paint repair service in the area.
+As a result, we’ve been working with this process for more than 45 years, making us the most skilled, knowledgeable and capable water-based paint repair service in the area.